amplience/dc-sample-blog-nextjs/README.md

 # How To Use

-To use this application you will need to install the content schemas (see ./schema/\*.json) in Dynamic Content and have some way of running the application, either on your local machine or hosted via a static site platform (for this guide we have used [Netlify](https://www.netlify.com) but you can use [Zeit](https://zeit.co/) if you wish).
+To use this application you will need to install the content schemas (see ./schema/\*.json) and setup the search indexes in Dynamic Content and have some way of running the application, either on your local machine or hosted via a static site platform (for this guide we have used [Netlify](https://www.netlify.com) but you can use [Zeit](https://zeit.co/) if you wish).

-Once you have everything installed you can then create new blog posts and schedule them for when you want them to go live on your blog.
+Once you have everything installed you can then create new blog posts and publish them to your blog.

 ![Scheduling a Blog List update in Dynamic Content](./media/publish-blog-list-via-edition.gif)

 # Installation

-To install and use this blog you first need to create the required schemas and register the Content Types in Dynamic Content.

 ## Content Type Schemas